Introduction to Project Management Job Interview Questions And Answers

 Only a lazy interviewer will throw this in as a filler question.
 The serious interviewer means to use this innocuous question to assess all parts of your work ethic: project knowledge, management expertise, and an assertive yet friendly personality.

-Sharp candidates use this to showcase:
+Sharp candidates use this to showcase the following:

-As you can see, the first few project management job interview questions are fairly open-ended, allowing you to take the driver’s seat in showcasing your knowledge, talent, and expertise.
+As you can see, the first few project management job interview questions are pretty open-ended, allowing you to take the driver’s seat in showcasing your knowledge, talent, and expertise.
 Do not ignore these project management job interview questions.
 Strong interviewers will then pull the bull by its horns and direct the interview to specific project-management-related questions, as outlined below.

 Q3.
-Describe a project lifecycle?
+Describe a project lifecycle.

-Your answer should include:
+Your answer should include the following:

 - A phase-wise breakdown of the project lifecycle model you are familiar with.
 The time-tested SDLC breaks the project across definite phases (project definition, requirements, analysis, design, prototype, testing, implementation, and maintenance).
-The recently popular Agile model spawns across multiple iterations, each with its own mini-project cycle.
+The recently popular Agile model spawns across multiple iterations, each with its mini-project cycle.
 Share the strengths and drawbacks of each model if you’ve worked on both.

 - Key stakeholders and deliverables across each phase.